This post may contain affiliate links. Read the full disclosure here.

 These pumpkin protein lactation bars will seriously curb your cravings for all things pumpkin, as well as boost your milk supply!
 There is a secret weapon in these bars, which I will go over that includes a lactation blend of ingredients that are all known to increase lactation.
 These bars are also healthy, low carb, and delicious, so if you are trying to lose the baby weight, and struggling with sugar cravings, these will help!

 In my program, I teach mamas how to eat while breastfeeding to lose weight, and sugar cravings are one of the hardest challenges to eating healthy while breastfeeding.
-Basically, sugar cravings happen when we crave specific nutrients, and as breastfeeding mamas we need more nutrients ,so we tend to have more cravings.
+Basically, sugar cravings happen when we crave specific nutrients, and as breastfeeding mamas, we need more nutrients, so we tend to have more cravings.
 This isn’t a bad thing, it just means we need to eat as nutrient-dense as possible.
 I have some awesome recipes for breastfeeding mamas, including some more lactation-boosting desserts that really help curb sugar cravings, and boost your milk supply at the same time in my program and app.
-These pumpkin lactation bars are a great example, but these have a secret weapon in them that make them extra milk-boosting.
+These pumpkin lactation bars are a great example, but these have a secret weapon in them that makes them extra milk-boosting.

-I used the Majka protein powder for this recipes because the Majka protein powder has a gingery taste.
-It isn’t sweet like other protein powders, and you get a hint of tumeric in the taste as well.
-Because of the ginergy taste, It mixed really well with the pumpkin pie spice in these bars.
-IF you are sensitive to herb-like flavors, USE 1 SCOOP of their protein powder instead of 2.
+I used the Majka protein powder for this recipe because the Majka protein powder has a gingery taste.
+It isn’t sweet like other protein powders, and you get a hint of turmeric in the taste as well.
+Because of the energy taste, It mixed really well with the pumpkin pie spice in these bars.
+IF you are sensitive to herb-like flavours, USE 1 SCOOP of their protein powder instead of 2.
 That way it isn’t as strong.
 If you do this, you will have to adjust your coconut flour by 1 tbsp or so.
 I haven’t tried this yet, so I will leave that up to you!

 Let’s get to the recipe and video!